Climate Change Is Shifting the Border Between Italy and Austria

 While an ambling boundary on a glacier, five and a half hours’ walk from the nearest town and in a relatively peaceful part of Europe, may not seem like the stuff of heated political discourse, there has always been tension between Austrians and Italians in the South Tyrol region, which was handed back to Italy after WWII.
 German-speaking vandals often steal the Italian-language signs marking the Similaun hiking trails in protest.

 On our way home, we stopped in the town of Bolzano, where a Mussolini-era Victory Gate recalls the city’s Fascist heritage.
-The government fenced off the 62-foot-wide monument [19 metres], still an epicenter of friction between the Italian- and German-speaking communities, to protect it from vandalism.
+The government fenced off the 62-foot-wide monument, still an epicenter of friction between the Italian- and German-speaking communities, to protect it from vandalism.

 We have killed 10 percent of the world’s coral reefs, endangered a third of amphibian species, created an oceanic garbage patch twice the size of the United States, and are at risk of losing our primary freshwater resource: the glaciers.